-2.3 Sustained Disciplined Work
+1.1 Sustained Disciplined Work

-The ability to consistently engage in disciplined and dedicated hard work for an extended period is a crucial element for achieving success in one's professional life.
-A typical semester is structured in an intensive and modular manner, placing importance on consistent and continuous efforts.
-The Evaluation System is designed to promote and reinforce this concept.
+The ability to put in sustained and disciplined hard work over a sufficient length of time is one of the key factors to success in professional life.
+A typical semester is designed in an intensive and a modular fashion with an emphasis on regular and continuous work.
+The Evaluation System is designed to encourage this concept.